Globally competitive curriculum

 We work with local professionals such as the Nevada Department of Transportation, Associated General Contractors, and other national and international civil engineering employers to provide meaningful summer cooperative training programs for our students and even full-time employment after graduation.

-With the opening of our new Earthquake Engineering Laboratory, we've expanded our earthquake engineering facilties to more than 30,000 square feet of laboratory, office and auditorium space for students and researchers.
-The new lab features three biaxial shake tables and one six degree-of-freedom table.
+Our seismic engineering facilities include more than 30,000 square feet of laboratory, office and auditorium space for students and researchers.
+The Earthquake Engineering Laboratory features three biaxial shake tables and one six degree-of-freedom table.
 Our Large-Scale Structures Laboratory offers a test floor and strong wall for structural engineering experiments that don't require the shake tables.
 Together, these two labs give us the largest, most-versatile earthquake engineering facility in the United States.

 Additionally, the University houses the Western Regional Superpave Center, a nationally recognized teaching and research lab within the College of Engineering.